Unique formula, the strongest on the market, combining 2 types of Magnesium, Calcium, Potassium and Vitamins D3 and K2 in full dosage.

 Potassium plays a vital role in maintaining bone health.
 Certain potassium salts neutralise the acids produced during the body’s metabolic processes

 Osteoporosis, a disease in which the bones become weak and are more likely to break, is a major health problem in the United States.
 Too much acid in the body appears to be linked to loss of calcium via urine, bone loss, and muscle breakdown.
-The purpose of this study is to determine the effect of various doses of potassium citrate, a supplement that can neutralize acid, on bone density and muscle mass in older,
+The purpose of this study is to determine the effect of various doses of potassium citrate, a supplement that can neutralize acid, on bone density and muscle mass in older, healthy adults.

 Vitamin B6 is another nutrient that plays an important but indirect role in bone metabolism.
 Here are a few aspects of the work it does for us: